StackStorm/chef-stackstorm/README.md

 ## Invocation

-Define roles with the `stackstorm.roles` attribute, provide valid configuration options.
-And include `"recipe[stackstorm::default]"`.
-After converging a node, **St2** packages are downloaded, system init files are generated and **StackStorm** service are started.
+Define roles with the `stackstorm.roles` attribute, provide valid configuration options and include `"recipe[stackstorm::default]"` into your run list.
+Recipe downloads and installs StackStorm packages required for given roles, writes configuration files and filnally brings up StackStorm system services.

 **Mind that the valid configuration must be provided such as RabbitMQ and MongoDB endpoints**.
 Otherwise StackStorm services fail when trying to establish connections.

 ### stackstorm::bundle

-For those who wants to play with StackStorm there's an *all-in-one* solution which installs and configures StackStorm system services as well as required components such as *RabbitMQ, MongoDB and Mistral* .
-To install pre-configured *StackStorm bundle* just include the `"recipe[stackstorm::bundle]"` into run list.
+For those who wants to play with StackStorm there's an *all-in-one* solution which installs and configures StackStorm system services as well as all required components such as *RabbitMQ, MongoDB and Mistral* .
+To install pre-configured *StackStorm bundle* just include the `"recipe[stackstorm::bundle]"` into your run list.

 ## License and Authors